 Advertisement

-In England the practice can be found dating back to the twelfth century, where boys were elected as bishops in churches or schools.
+In England the practice can be found dating back to the twelfth century, when boys were elected as bishops in churches or schools.
 The boy might be dressed up in vestments and would celebrate a mock mass that would include preaching a sermon.
 Afterwards he would go out in a procession, where he would receive gifts of money and food.
 Even the English kings would participate in the fun – Edward I had one boy bishop say vespers before him in 1299 and his son Edward II awarded another boy bishop ten shillings in 1316.

 In mainland Europe the practice was a little different.
 One account from Denmark describes how someone became the bishop: